 We will later examine facets of the "good" control group.

-You are pretty sure that you know what improved the health of your experimental subjects: the new exercise program you initiated.
-And there is a good chance that you are right, because by using random assignment you controlled for several pre-existing conditions or threats to internal validity: participants' general physical health, previous exercise patterns, incidence of depression or their general personal histories which, on the average, would be the same for each group.
+In the example above, you were pretty sure that you know what improved the health of your experimental subjects: the new exercise program you initiated.
+And there is a good chance that you are right, because by using random assignment you controlled for several pre-existing conditions or threats to internal validity: participants' general physical health, previous exercise patterns, incidence of depression or their general personal histories which, on the average, should be the same for each group.
 By using random assignment, you also controlled for any incidental historical conditions (such as an influenza outbreak that year which could influence health in both groups).

 How can you cope